 It is important to educate ourselves, and to educate others in our sphere of influence: The Great Courses offers a series of college-level audio and video courses, including courses in American history.
 Yale University offers an open online course titled “African American History: From Emancipation to the Present.”
 MIT offers open courses in Black Studies.
 Cornell offers “Teaching and Learning in a Diverse Classroom,” and “American Capitalism: A History.”
 Harvard offers a free “Justice” course.

 We also learn from art and beauty.
 I highly recommend Daughters of the Dust written and directed by Julie Dash in 1991, which was the first feature film by an African American woman to be distributed theatrically in the United States.
 It is masterful.
 It is historically, culturally, and aesthetically significant.

 While learning, it is also important to act—physically, politically, financially.

-I lean into love’s fire to confront and dismantle oppression.
+I lean into love’s fire to confront and to dismantle oppression.

 I write in solidarity with protestors, nationally and internationally, who march for justice for Rayshard, for George, for Breonna, for Ahmaud, and for all.

-I write in solidarity with all who stand and strive for transformation.
+I write in solidarity with all who stand for and strive for transformation.

 – Risë Kevalshar Collins, Juneteenth 2020, Boise